 After yesterdays flavoured and potted cheeses, todays sandwich filler is a chicken and sun dried tomato paste.
 Simple and delicious.

-my chicken was raw, so I cooked it in a frying pan with a little oil.
+My chicken was raw, so I cooked it in a frying pan with a little oil.
 Once it was done, I chopped it into little bits and scraped all the pan juices into a large plastic jug, along with the chopped chicken.

 On tasting it, it was perfect, no other flavourings needed.
-DP had just come back from Sainsbugs with a fresh, crusty baquette, so I put some on a little bit of that.
+Husband had just come back from Sainsbugs with a fresh, crusty baquette, so I put some on a little bit of that.
 Mmmm, delicious, the texture was good, not watery, (after adding the soaking water, I was wondering if I would have to add a few breadcrumbs) the tomatoes flavouring it deeply and the preserved lemon singing through underneath.

 If you buy a chicken paste, a value one is 25p for 75g, with the rest ranging from 38p to 79p.
 This paste works out to the equivalent of 42p for a 75g jar, the advantage being, of course, that you know exactly what is in it, and can vary the flavourings according to what your family like.
 Also, if I was doing this on minimum resources, I would do it the week I was using a whole chicken.
 Then when I simmered the carcass for stock, and picked off those little bits from the carcass afterwards, I would use those little bits of meat to make this, making the chicken almost, sort of, free’ish.
 You could use chicken thigh or drumstick meat, which is cheaper than breast.
 I generally prefer the darker meat, but don’t have any at present.

-You could add a bit of the chicken fat from roasting a chicken for a bit of extra flavour, or dripping from the joint for a beef version.
+- You could add a bit of the chicken fat from roasting a chicken for a bit of extra flavour, or dripping from the joint for a beef version.

 Add any salady bits to your sandwich, or in a separate container.

-You could turn the whole thing on it’s head, and use the paste as a pasta sauce, or on a jkt potato.
+You could turn the whole thing on its head, and use the paste as a pasta sauce, or on a jkt potato.
 I was going to say, add some cream to make the sauce, but that would be too much fat really, so maybe some natural yogurt if you want to, with a spritz of lemon or zest if you have it.